Wine with chicken: red or white?

 - Fried chicken dishes or Mexican-style dishes with guac and sour cream like chicken enchiladas

-When to drink red wine with chicken
+When to pair red wine with chicken

 - With tomato- and pepper-based sauces - try a medium-bodied southern French or Spanish red like a Côtes du Roussillon - or a Merlot